Permutation twisted cohomology, remixed: Introduction

 \section{Introduction}

-Let $k$ be a field of prime characteristic $p$ and $G$ be a finite group.
-Permutation $kG$-modules (modules which admit a $G$-stable $k$-basis), and their direct summands, $p$-permutation $kG$-modules, are perhaps the second easiest class of representations of $G$ over $k$ to define.
-In a wildly vast representation-theoretic cosmos of $kG$-modules, our $p$-permutation modules may seem tiny and insignificant, drowning in a sea of symmetries.
-However, our protagonists, or more precisely, the bounded homotopy category of $kG$-modules $\catK(G) := \on{K}_b(p\on{-perm}(kG))$, exhibits significant control over the representation theory of $kG$ in general.
-For instance, if $G$ has an abelian Sylow $p$-subgroup $S$, Brou\'{e}'s abelian defect group conjecture predicts a triangulated equivalence $\on{K}_b(p\on{-perm}(kGb_0)) \cong \on{K}_b(p\on{-perm}(kN_G(S)c_0))$ where $b_0$ and $c_0$ denote the principal blocks of $kG$ and $kN_G(S)$ respectively.
-Perhaps more surprisingly, Balmer and Gallauer recently demonstrated that $\catK(G)$ admits the bounded derived category $\on{D}_b(\text{mod}(kG))$ as a Verdier quotient \cite{BG23}, strengthening an unpublished result of Rouquier \cite{Rou06}.
-Although these $p$-permutation are few, they are mighty; together, they recover the entire representation theory of $kG$.
+It is oft claimed that \emph{permutation $kG$-modules}, modules which admit a $G$-stable $k$-basis, and their direct summands, \emph{$p$-permutation $kG$-modules}, are at minimum the second easiest class of representations of $G$ over $k$ to define.
+In a wildly (c.f. \cite{BD77}) vast representation-theoretic cosmos of $kG$-modules, our $p$-permutation modules appear tiny and insignificant, drowning in the endless sea of symmetries.
+However, our protagonist, the bounded homotopy category of $p$-permutation $kG$-modules $\catK(G) := \on{K}_b(\mathsf{perm}(kG)^\natural)$, exhibits significant control over said cosmos.
+For a classical example, if $G$ has an abelian Sylow $p$-subgroup $S$, Brou\'{e}'s abelian defect group conjecture \cite{Bro90, R96} predicts a particular triangulated equivalence $\on{K}_b(\mathsf{perm}(kGb_0)^\natural) \cong \on{K}_b(\mathsf{perm}(kN_G(S)c_0)^\natural)$ where $b_0$ and $c_0$ denote the principal blocks of $kG$ and $kN_G(S)$ respectively; such an equivalence induces a corresponding derived equivalence.
+More recently, Balmer--Gallauer demonstrated that every $kG$-module has a finite resolution by $p$-permutation modules \cite{BG23}.
+Consequently, $\catK(G)$ admits the bounded derived category $\on{D}_b(\mathsf{mod}(kG))$ as a Verdier quotient, strengthening an unpublished result of Rouquier \cite{Rou06}.
+Although these $p$-permutation modules are few, they are mighty; together, they recover the entire representation theory of $kG$!

-If the reader is less representation-theoretically inclined, fear not!
-Our $p$-permutation category $\catK(G)$ is the compact part of a ``big'' (i.e. rigidly-compactly generated) tt-category $\catD(G) := \on{DPerm}(G;k)$, the \textit{derived category of permutation modules}.
-This category $\catD(G)$ is equivalent to numerous big tt-categories arising from seemingly disparate areas of mathematics, such as: \begin{enumerate} \item the derived category of cohomological $k$-linear Mackey functors over $G$; \item the homotopy category of modules over the constant Green functor $\on{H}\underline{k}$ in genuine $G$-spectra; \item the category of $k$-linear Artin motives generated by motives of intermediate fields in a Galois extension with Galois group $G$. \end{enumerate} See \cite{BG23b} for an overview of these correspondences; we remark Fuhrmann recently ascended equivalence (b) to the $\infty$-categorical level \cite{F25}.
-Hence any results concerning $\catD(G)$ and $\catK(G)$ translate over to the aforementioned categories and their compact parts respectively.